Hamsters-stocks/US-ETFs/README.md

 # US-ETFs
-Historical ETFs members for US ETFs
+Historical ETFs members for US index funds.

 For all retail investors, I hope you will find the data on this page useful for your trading.